elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-parameters-are-important-when-using-the-place-geometry-manager.md

 url: /learn/computer-science/questions/what-parameters-are-important-when-using-the-place-geometry-manager
 score: -1.0
 related_article1:
-    id: 119655
+    id: 119669
     title: >-
-        How do you install Tkinter on different operating systems?
+        What is the default behavior of the Pack layout manager?
-    subject: Computer Science
+    subject: Digital Media
-    url: /learn/computer-science/questions/how-do-you-install-tkinter-on-different-operating-systems
+    url: /learn/digital-media/questions/what-is-the-default-behavior-of-the-pack-layout-manager
 related_article2:
-    id: 119672
+    id: 119652
     title: >-
-        What are the key notes to remember when using the Pack layout manager?
+        What are the key APIs used for building GUIs?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-notes-to-remember-when-using-the-pack-layout-manager
+    url: /learn/computer-science/questions/what-are-the-key-apis-used-for-building-guis
 related_article3:
-    id: 119666
+    id: 119679
     title: >-
-        How do you set minimum size constraints for a window in Tkinter?
+        Can you provide an example of creating a GUI with the place() method?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-set-minimum-size-constraints-for-a-window-in-tkinter
+    url: /learn/computer-science/questions/can-you-provide-an-example-of-creating-a-gui-with-the-place-method
 related_article4:
-    id: 119659
+    id: 119663
     title: >-
-        What is the process for creating a button widget in Tkinter?
+        What is the difference between place(), grid(), and pack() in Tkinter?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-process-for-creating-a-button-widget-in-tkinter
-related_article5:
-    id: 119669
-    title: >-
-        What is the default behavior of the Pack layout manager?
-    subject: Digital Media
-    url: /learn/digital-media/questions/what-is-the-default-behavior-of-the-pack-layout-manager
+    url: /learn/computer-science/questions/what-is-the-difference-between-place-grid-and-pack-in-tkinter
 ---

 &nbsp;